oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/client/client.md

     }
     ```

-6. We'll use all of this champion information as input in our ML model.
-To that end, we need to harmonize column names and amount of variables in our pre-trained models, with the information we have available in real-time so that the ML model can make predictions with everything available.
+    > We'll use all of this champion information as input in our ML model.
+To that end, we need to harmonize column names and amount of variables in our pre-trained models, with the information we have available in real-time so that the ML model can make predictions with everything that we have available.
 This is achieved thanks to the __`process_predictor_liveclient`__ function.

 You may now [proceed to the next lab](#next).